meeDamian/meeDamian.github.io/_drafts/2015-11-02-messengers.md

 ### [Dull] [Hangouts][hangouts_web] <small>[<i class="mdi mdi-google-play"></i>][hangouts_play] [<i class="mdi mdi-apple"></i>][hangouts_apple] [<i class="mdi mdi-google-chrome"></i>][hangouts_app] [<i class="mdi mdi-google-chrome"></i>][hangouts_ext]</small>

 I remember times when Hangouts (then Google Talk) was **the way** to communicate online.
-I remember when the vast majority of my communication was happening on it.
+I remember when it was handling the vast majority of my communication.
 However, as the times kept changing and messengers kept evolving, Hangouts stayed far behind.
 Even though Hangouts was continuously worked on, the majority of changes I remember actually brought more bad than good.
-Material redesign brought better looks, but made the app unusably slow.
+Material <small>re</small>Design brought better looks, but made the app unusably slow.
 Half-assed SMS integration only brought frustration, ex: still no SMS sync.
-Ditching XMPP haven't brought us much magic - still only one photo at the time, but hey, we have stickers now.
-And _"recently"_ added drawing is still available through some interfaces.
+Ditching XMPP haven't brought us much magic - still only one photo at the time, but hey, we have stickers now...
+And the _"recently"_ added drawing function is still available through some interfaces.

 I'm really unable to see any sense in it all.
-With Google heavily investing in Android, Project Fi, Hangouts on Air, Google Voice it seems like Hangouts should be the natural extension and glue for all that products.
+With Google seemingly investing heavily in Android, Project Fi, Hangouts on Air, Google Voice it seems like Hangouts should be the backbone and a glue holding all those products together.
+It's obviously not the case and I'll do my best to remind you why.

 #### Sooooo slooooow

-This product is so ridiculously and awfully slow, that I frequently forget what I was supposed to do there before it even launches.
+Even after couple of updates focused on performance, this product is still so awfully slow, that I frequently forget what I was going to do there before it even launches.

-First, the splash screen, then the contact list, then contacts pictures and messages.
-Once you tap to get into the conversation you wait for the Activity to load, then for messages to load, but even when it's done, you still have to wait before you can write for some reason.
+When I say slow I mean it in two ways: real elapsed time and the time perceived.

+Assuming a, purely hypothetical, scenario where I want to send a message using Hangouts, here are the steps:

+* **Wait** for Splash Screen¹
+* **Wait** for contacts list to load and become usable
+* Be distracted by useless "Signed as [...]"
+SnackBar
+* Tap the contact & see a ripple
+* **Wait** for anything to happen
+* Conversation loads
+* **Wait** a little bit more until you can actually type

+<small>¹ - I sincerely [dislike those][splash].</small>

 #### Notifications

-Hangouts being an app made by Google, one would expect it would have notifications polished to perfection, but nope - they suck terribly, terribly bad.
+Hangouts being an app made by Google, one would expect it would have notifications polished to perfection, but nope - they suck really bad.
 First of all, **why on earth** would you group conversations from different people into one notification?
 There's exactly zero fun in finding the person on the messages list after I already tapped the notification, especially when your app loads so terribly slow.

 #### One image at a time

 Need to send 10 pictures?
 Well, you're out of luck.
+You can either send them some other way or relax practice slow-tapping sending them one-by-one, that _shouldn't_ take you _much_ more than 15 minutes.

 #### Zero video at a time

-Yes it's 2015 and not only we don't have hoverboards, we also don't have Hangouts with a _futuristic_ feature of sending a video file.
+Yes, it's 2015 and not only we don't have hoverboards, we also don't have Hangouts with a _futuristic_ feature of sending a video file.

-#### Email-based
+#### `[to-fix]` Email-based

 There are two facts I should start with: